axolotl-ai-cloud/axolotl/docs/debugging.md

 The easiest way to get started is to modify the [.vscode/launch.json](../.vscode/launch.json) file in this project.
 This is just an example configuration, so you may need to modify or copy it to suit your needs.

 For example, to mimic the command `cd devtools && CUDA_VISIBLE_DEVICES=0 accelerate launch -m axolotl.cli.train dev_sharegpt.yml`, you would use the below configuration[^1].
 Note that we add additional flags that override the axolotl config and incorporate the tips above (see the comments).
 We also set the working directory to `devtools` and set the `env` variable `HF_HOME` to a temporary folder that is later partially deleted.
-This is because we want to delete the HF dataset cache before each run in this particular
+This is because we want to delete the HF dataset cache before each run in order to ensure that the data preprocessing code is run from scratch.

 ```jsonc
 // .vscode/launch.json